vduseev/dotfiles/README.md

 using tools like `tmuxinator` or use [`tmux-continuum`](https://github.com/tmux-plugins/tmux-continuum) to restore all your terminals to last saved state after you restart tmux or computer.

-* Start new noname session: `tmux`
+* To start new untitled session: `tmux`
 * Start new session with a name (e.g. home): `tmux new -s home`
-* Attach to existing session from another terminal: `tmux a -t home`
+* Attach to existing session from terminal: `tmux a -t home`
 * Kill session: `tmux kill-ses -t home`

 | Combination                             | Meaning                                                           |